wp-plugins/participants-database/readme.txt

 The heart of this plugin is the participants database, which is completely configurable.
 It comes pre-filled with standard fields such as name, address, phone, etc., but you can define any fields you want, including the type of field, validation, help text and a print title for each field.
 Fields are also organized into groups so large amounts of information can be better managed, and long forms broken up into logical sections.

-Fields can be defined as text-lines, text-areas, single and multiple-select dropdowns, checkboxes, radio buttons or image uploads.
+Fields can be defined as text-lines, text-areas, rich text (with a rich-text editor), single and multiple-select dropdowns, checkboxes, radio buttons or image uploads.
 Each field has its own validation which can be required, not required, or validated with a regular expression.

 = Sign Up Form =

 The plugin provides a shortcode for a sign-up form that presents a customizable subset of the fields for a quick signup.
 For example, your signup form could ask only for a name and email address, creating an easy point-of-entry for new members, supporters or volunteers.
 The signup can generate two emails: one to an administrator to notify them of the signup, and also to the person signing up.
 Their email can contain a link to their full record, which they can return and fill out at their leisure.
 This full form (which is placed on the website with another shortcode) can include any information you want to collect from your signups.

-Signup forms are now produced by a template, making it easy to add extra functionality and match the presentation of the form to your theme.
+Signup forms are produced by a template, making it easy to add extra functionality and match the presentation of the form to your theme.

 = Frontend Form =